Gamma-Glutamyl transferase (GGT) Test

 How is it used?

 The GGT test helps to detect liver disease and bile duct injury.
 Doctors can also use the test to help find out the reason for a raised concentration of alkaline phosphatase (ALP) within the bloodstream.
 Both ALP and GGT are elevated in disease of the bile ducts and in some liver diseases, but only ALP will be elevated in bone disease.
 If the GGT concentration is normal in a person with a high ALP result, the cause is most likely to be bone disease.
-GGT can also be used to screen for alcohol abuse (it will be elevated in about 75% of long-term drinkers).
+GGT can also be used to screen for excessive alcohol consumption (it will be elevated in about 75% of long-term drinkers).

 When is it requested?

 A doctor usually requests GGT along with other tests to evaluate a person who has signs or symptoms that suggest liver disease.
 Some of the symptoms of liver injury include jaundice, nausea, vomiting, abdominal (around the stomach area) swelling, abdominal pain, pruritus (severe itching), and tiredness.

 GGT is increased in most diseases that cause damage to the liver or bile ducts, but is usually not helpful in distinguishing between different causes of liver damage as a single test.
 However there are studies that indicate GGT can be used together with other markers as diagnostic scores to predict the presence of liver fibrosis and also for non-alcoholic fatty liver disease.
 In people with a history of alcohol abuse who are undergoing treatment, GGT may be used to check that the person is following the treatment program properly.